VincentCheungM/RiscCpu/README.md

 # RiscCpu
-a simple risc cpu for digital system design course in sun yet-sen university, smie
+a simple risc cpu(without hazard and stall) for digital system design course in sun yet-sen university, smie